28left/descriptive_set_theory/_build/site/public/measure-0ae59e92d0fb96e1a8c197df1dd58474.md

 (I1) follows directly from monotonicity (O2).
 Countable additivity follows immediately from subadditivity (O3).
 ```

-In case of Lebesgue measure, we can use @prop-nullsets-measurable to further describe the Lebesgue measurable subsets of $\Real$.
+In case of Lebesgue measure, we can use Proposition {prf:ref}`prop-nullsets-measurable` to further describe the Lebesgue measurable subsets of $\Real$.

 ```{prf:proposition}
 :label: measurable-diff-Borel